leanprover/lean4/doc/macro_overview.md

 `declare_syntax_cat` declares a new syntax category, like `command`, `tactic`, or mathlib4's `binderterm`.
-These are the different categories of things that can be referred to in a quote/antiquote.
-Under the hood, `declare_syntax_cat` just declares a parser descriptor:
+These are the different categories of things that can be referred to in a quote/antiquote. `declare_syntax_cat` results in a call to `registerParserCategory` and produces a new parser descriptor:

 ```
 set_option trace.Elab.definition true in